TEFAF 2018, The Next Generation

 The Rise of the Tribal Art Market

 TEFAF is paying greater attention to tribal art over the years.
-With a strong representation of dealers specialised in the arts of Africa, Oceania, Asia and America, the real 'tribal alley' is a fact yet again.
+With a small but strong representation of dealers specialised in the arts of Africa, Oceania, Asia and America, the real 'tribal alley' is a fact yet again.
 In this way, TEFAF responds well to the economic, cultural and influential growth of the tribal art market.
 Although still struggling to keep up with the dominant Modern, Post-War, and Contemporary art markets, the tribal art market is flourishing.
 The global reach of the internet and the arrival of economic superpowers such as China and Qatar have caused prices to rise significantly.
 Since the millennium the interest has grown, and tribal art is getting further and further out of its niche.
 Ethnographic objects are no longer only wanted by a small group of specialised collectors.
 The lines, the geometric distribution and the symmetry fit perfectly in the hybrid collections of the crossover collectors.
 The context of an object - for which ritual it was used - hardly plays a role for these buyers.
 An object has the edge over other pieces when it concerns an iconic piece with a good origin from an important collection.
-You could almost say that a false sculpture, stemming from Picasso's collection, is worth more than a piece with a good origin.
-Fortunately, we do not have to worry about the quality of the objects at TEFAF!
+You could almost say that a mediocre sculpture, stemming from Picasso's collection, is worth more than a great piece with a good origin.
+Fortunately, we do not have to worry about doubtful quality at TEFAF!

 Standing Statue, Black Uli, New Ireland.
 Bernard de Grunne Tribal Fine Arts - Stand 121.
 And A Mask Representing an ancestral spirit, or a shaman, Northern Alaska, Inupiak (Inupiaq) language group, Point Hope - 18th-19th century - Galerie Meyer, Oceanic & Eskimo Art - Stand 135.